-To ensure freedom one must vote using informed decisions

-it.
-But with freedom comes responsibility.
+To ensure freedom one must vote using informed decisions But with freedom comes responsibility.
 How many times have we heard the flippant remark, "Hey, its a free country.
 If you don't like it, too bad." or some other variation?
 To some degree that is right.
 We do have to tolerate others' views, as they must tolerate ours.
-Every citizen has guaranteed rights, and those extend until they run into the rights of another.
+Every citizen has guaranteed rights, and those extend until they run into the rights of

 That's when it gets tricky.
 I have a right to pursue my happiness until my happiness depends on depriving you of your rights.
 However, you can't deprive me of my rights either.
 So, what happens when there is a conflict?
 Say my happiness depends on possessing your hat.
 If I steal your hat, your happiness is affected.
-How do we decide which person's happiness is more important?
-We have in place a system of the laws removed.
-Now, I would not ustice in which we abide as really try to get rid of speed limits, responsible citizens.
+How do we decide which person's happiness is more important? responsible citizens.
 As a responsible citizen, I realize that if I want your hat, I must make some deal in order to preserve your rights.
 We know it is wrong for me to just take it.
 We have deemed it morally wrong to steal and have passed laws against stealing.
 All citizens are forced to abide by these rules, even those who would rather just steal the hat.
 We appoint guardians to protect these rules, and elect folks to see that the rules we have are the ones we want.
-Freedom.
+Living in a democratic republic, we have a voice in who gets to make the rules.
+We elect the people who have power over us.
+They hire the Freedom.
 This country is based on people who protect the laws they deem necessary.
 We decide who we want to make and protect the laws we think are right.
 What if I decide that the rules the majority thinks are important are not important to me?
 For instance, if I decide that speed limits are stupid, and that they don't apply to me since I don't like them, I have two options.
 I can break the law, get caught, and pay for it, or I can try to change the law.
 If convince enough people and politicians, I could theoretically get